rkhidesh/100-Days-Of-Code/Log.md

 ## Day 34

 ### Today's progress:
-I combined API with GUI and upgraded the trivia quiz project i made days ago.
+I combined API with GUI and upgraded the trivia quiz project I made days ago.
 ### Thoughts:
 The loops seem to break my Pomodoro code because the setInterval function is very sensitive.
-I'm trying to use an if else statement but it still doesn't work.
+I'm trying to use an if else statement, but it still doesn't work.

 ### Link(s) To Work:
 - [Day34](https://github.com/rkhidesh/100-Days-Of-Code/blob/main/100%20Days/day34) API